seandstewart/bardly/pending/roman/two-noble-kinsmen/uncut.md

 **PIRITHOUS**
 / List then: your cousin,
 Mounted upon a steed that Emily
-Did first bestow on him—on this horse is Arcite
+Did first bestow on him--on this horse is Arcite
 Trotting the stones of Athens, which the calkins
 Did rather tell than trample; for the horse
 Would make his length a mile, if't pleas'd his rider